KOLOR

 Kolor encourages experimentation and a sound-first mixing approach.
 Try different device combinations to discover what sounds best for you!

 • This plugin uses cutting-edge machine learning to accurately recreate the saturation characteristics of sampled devices.
 The AI model comes completely pre-trained and will never use your music for training, analysis, copying your style or other evil business.
-This pugin is here to help you sound better.
+This plugin is here to help you sound better.
 Period.

 The training was performed using a custom technique centered around a selection of test tones, custom-recorded for this purpose.
 Felt Instruments will never use your music for training purposes.